Bylothink/hashmaps-webserver/README.md

     It fails if `<key>` doesn't exist yet.
     - **DELETE**: removes the value for `<key>` stored within the `<name>` hashmap.
     Ignores the request payload.

+#### **N.B.:**
+> The request payload is read as `text/plain`.
+> No `application/x-www-form-urlencoded`, `application/json` or `multipart/form-data` are currently supported.

+## Personal notes

+- If you choose to use `Docker` it will be much faster & easier to get the project up & running.
+- I've chosen to use as little as possible the built-in `dict` data structure to make it more "challenging".
+Sadly, in some cases, I preferred to use `dict`, thus avoiding rewriting the entire JSON parser. 😅
+- It isn't thread-safe yet, so you should use it **ONLY** in a single-threaded environment.